 Ensuring the scan head is in the proper focus distance from the material is vital when attempting to optimize output.
-An out of focus laser beam will prevent the 1064 nm beam from properly marking the material regardless of parameter setting.
+An out of focus laser beam will prevent the 1064 nm beam from properly marking the material regardless of parameter setting during normal operation.
 The following instructions will assist with obtaining focus: